metamech/kinesis-receiver/README.md

 file.
 Ensure dependencies are properly installed by running `npm install` in the project directory before attempting to run the server.

-The server should be run using `npm start`
+The server should be run using `npm start` and run tests using `npm test`.

 ## Configuration